rubygems/bundler-site/source/blog/2018-10-25-announcing-bundler-1-17-0.html.markdown

 We can now remove a gem using `bundle remove`:

 ~~~bash
 $ bundle remove json
 Removing gems from Gemfile
 json was removed.
 ~~~

-Bundler will remove then the `json` gem in the Gemfile.
+Bundler will then remove the `json` gem from the Gemfile.
 There also is an  `--install` option that will run `bundle install` after the gem has been removed.

 Thanks to [agrim123 (Agrim Mittal)](https://github.com/agrim123) for developing this feature.